IBzerbasteln/academic-website/_pages/talks.md

     </tr>
     <tr>
       <td>A Classification Unearthed: The History of Palaeontological Objects as Cultural Property in International Law</td>
-      <td>International Symposium on Heritage in War and Peace: Tangible and Intangible Cultural Heritage through Past, Present and Future</td>
+      <td>Third International Symposium on Heritage in War and Peace: Tangible and Intangible Cultural Heritage through Past, Present and Future</td>
       <td>19 January 2024</td>
       <td>Forlì (Italy)</td>
       <td>winner of the first prize for the best contribution to the Symposium</td>